rizinorg/website/content/posts/faq/index.md

 With time, the environment that was created was one where many of us felt stressed, disrespected, and unwelcome.
 An environment that for years affected users, contributors, and core members.

 Radare2 as a project evolved and couldn't anymore be treated as a toy tool.
-With the number of users growing every year we are in the ultimate responsibility to provide them a stable, usable framework.
+With the number of users growing every year, we are in the ultimate responsibility to provide them a stable, usable framework.
 As the core developer team, we have come to the conclusion that it is impossible for us to continue to pursue the goal of making radare2 better under the current circumstances and environment.

 It is natural for Open Source projects to separate to different journeys with different visions.
 We all want to participate and contribute to projects we are passionate about, which we believe in, feel safe and welcome, and enjoy working on.
 For the aforementioned reasons and others, we believe that it is better for us to move forward on our own and fork the project.